oliviergimenez/my_website/content/blog/image-classif/index.md

 +++

-Here I illustrate how to train a CNN with Keras in R to predict from patients' CT scans those will develop severe illness from Covid.
+Here I illustrate how to train a CNN with Keras in R to predict from patients' CT scans those who will develop severe illness from Covid.

 <!--more-->